Bringing Vintage Aircraft to Life since 2010

 Total built

-Another major user of the aircraft was the United Sates Navy who used around 600 under the designation R4D serving as part of the Naval Air Transport Service and South Pacific Combat Air Transport Service.
-The type would play a vital role supplying the United States Marine Corps as they re-took the islands located in the Pacific.
-The R4D would also serve in a number of other roles including the radar countermeasures R4D-4Q/5Q/6Q and the R4D-5L/6L which would normally be equipped with skis as part of its conversion for use in the winter.
+The United States Navy would also be supplied with the aircraft, under the designation R4D, serving as part of the Naval Air Transport Service and South Pacific Combat Air Transport Service.
+The R4D would also serve in a number of other roles, including the radar countermeasures R4D-4Q/5Q/6Q and the R4D-5L/6L, which would normally be equipped with skis, as part of its conversion for use in the winter.

 Technical Details